dashpay/docs/masternodes/setup-testnet.rst

 **The manual installation guide is currently a work in progress.**

-This guide describes how to manually download and install the components of your Dash masternode under Ubuntu Linux 20.04 LTS "Focal Fossa" assuming you have a non-root user named ``dash``.
+This guide describes how to manually download and install the components of your Dash masternode under Ubuntu Linux 22.04 LTS "Jammy Jellyfish" assuming you have a non-root user named ``dash``.
 You will need to manually adjust apt commands if using a different distro.